 A vacuum-formed type is cheaper, less apparent when worn, and easy-to-wear.
 However, patients who grind their teeth are not advised to use this type as they are likely to break and deteriorate.

 On the other hand, fixed ones can be multi-strand, fixed canine, and canine or reinforced fibers.
 Multi-strand retainers are attached to each tooth of the labial segment and utilize acid-etch composite or composite resin bonding.

 Among the fixed types, a multi-strand is the most recommended.
 Fixed canine can result in a relapse of the incisors.
 Meanwhile, a reinforced fiber is more susceptible to fracture.

 The time you spend wearing your retainer is dependent on your case and your dentist's recommendation.
 You may be required to keep your retainer 24 hours each day except when cleaning for three to six months.
 It may also be during nighttime only for about a year.

 Talk to your orthodontist and discuss with him or her your treatment plan.

 How can I take care of my retainer?

-It is imperative that orthodontic retainer is kept clean.
-Bacteria, plaque, and tartar attached themselves to the retainer that it is important to clean the retainer after removing it from the mouth immediately.
-When debris hardens, the cleaning process will be harder.
+Orthodontic retainers must be sterile and clean.
+Bacteria, plaque, and tartar attach themselves to the retainer.
+Therefore, it is essential to clean the retainer after removing it from the mouth immediately.
+When debris hardens, the cleaning process will be more challenging.

-Brushing the retainer is good, but it is also recommended to soak it in a retainer cleaner daily to remove the bacteria that might have been missed by brushing.
+Brushing the retainer is good.
+However, it is a good idea to soak it in a retainer cleaner daily to remove the bacteria that might have been missed with brushing.

 Also, be wary of the cleaning agent you use.
 Ensure that the product is not abrasive as it can damage the retainer.
 If calcium deposits remain stuck to the retainer after brushing or soaking it, you should consult your orthodontist to help you address the issue.